- The Fiscal

 Many economists regard debt held by the public as the most meaningful measure of debt because it focuses on cash raised in financial markets to support government activities.
 It is often expressed as a percentage of gross domestic product (GDP), a ratio that measures the capacity of the economy to support such borrowing.
 Debt as a percentage of GDP is particularly useful in comparing debt levels over time and among countries of different sizes.

 The Federal Reserve typically accounts for a significant proportion of debt held by the public owned by domestic investors.
-At the end of fiscal year 2019, for example, the Fed owned roughly one-quarter of domestically held public debt.
-However, as part of the response to the pandemic, the Federal Reserve is massively increasing the amount of Treasury securities that they hold and, therefore, the proportion of debt owned by them will rise significantly.
+At the end of fiscal year 2022, for example, the Fed owned more than one-third of domestically held public debt.
+However, in response to the recent spike in inflation, the Federal Reserve is decreasing the amount of Treasury securities that they hold and, therefore, the proportion of debt owned by them may drop.

 Gross federal debt equals debt held by the public (explained above) plus debt held by federal trust funds and other government accounts.
 In very basic terms, it can be thought of as debt that the government owes to others plus debt that it owes to itself.

-Gross federal debt stood at $23.7 trillion at the end of March 2020 — $6.0 trillion of which represented securities held by government accounts. $2.8 trillion of that total is held by Social Security’s Old-Age and Survivors Insurance trust fund.
+Gross federal debt stood at $31.3 trillion at the end of January — $6.8 trillion of which represented securities held by government accounts.
+Of that total, $2.7 trillion is held by Social Security’s Old-Age and Survivors Insurance trust fund.
 Securities held by such accounts represent internal transactions of the government and thus have no direct effect on credit markets.

 Each measure of debt is useful in understanding our nation’s fiscal condition.
 However, no matter the measurement, our debt is heading toward historic highs.
-At the moment, the country’s top priority is to address the substantial health and economic damage caused by COVID-19; however, once the crisis has abated, policymakers must also prepare to address the country’s unsustainable national debt.
+Policymakers must address the country’s unsustainable national debt.